 Yellow Fever Vaccination

-1. A Yellow Fever vaccination certificate is mandatory for travelers coming from endemic countries and any country with an active Yellow Fever transmission outbreak.
+- A Yellow Fever vaccination certificate is mandatory for travelers coming from the following countries (current as of February 2026):

 Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Equatorial Guinea, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, South Sudan, Sudan, Togo, Uganda, Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela.